bradietilley/faker-foodz/README.md

 ## Introduction

-FakerFoodz is a lightweight PHP package designed to generate fake food images that can be used for a variety of purposes, like avatars and other placeholders for web development *paw*poses.
+FakerFoodz is a lightweight PHP package designed to generate fake food images that can be used for a variety of purposes, like avatars and other placeholders.

 All images are 1024*1024 60% quality JPEGs, resulting in 50-130KB per image.